- This event has passed.

 - Mars not long after its closest approach to Earth in several years

-Admission is $10 for ages 12+, children ages 11 and under are free; members are free.
-Tickets will be available online or by calling the Museum Shop at (434) 534-8120.
+Admission is $10 for ages 12+, children ages 11 and under are free.
+Tickets are now sold out, but a wait list is available by calling the Museum Shop at (434) 534-8120.